byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** gingeropolous: 2 GB iirc
 **\<tevador>** much better on low end hardware
 **\<hyc>** yes, 4GB to 2GB
-**\<fluffypony>** moneromooo: out of interest, what would it take to make you comfortable with RandomX?
+**\<fluffypony>** byterubmooo: out of interest, what would it take to make you comfortable with RandomX?
 **\<rbrunner>** Yes, 4 GB was crazy
-**\<moneromooo>** I'm not sure.
+**\<byterubmooo>** I'm not sure.
 I also have not looked at it yet.
-**\<dEBRUYNE>** moneromooo: Whilst I agree, last time the entity had already gained the majority of the hashrate before we set a fork date with a new PoW tweak
+**\<dEBRUYNE>** byterubmooo: Whilst I agree, last time the entity had already gained the majority of the hashrate before we set a fork date with a new PoW tweak
 **\<dEBRUYNE>** Imo we were just praying at that point they wouldn't do anything malicious
 **\<needmoney90>** ^
 **\<needmoney90>** Agree, that was an uncomfortable period of time
 **\<fluffypony>** yeah
 **\<gingeropolous>** aye
-**\<moneromooo>** I'm not necessarily unfomfortable with it per se.
+**\<byterubmooo>** I'm not necessarily unfomfortable with it per se.
 I'm more opposed to the claim that it is less centralized and dangerous, at least without good arguments.
 **\<fluffypony>** that said, I don't think RandomX solves the economies of scale problem at all
 **\<hyc>** ^^ probably true
-**\<dEBRUYNE>** moneromooo: Arguably it is less centralized because we don't have to change it every 6 months
+**\<dEBRUYNE>** byterubmooo: Arguably it is less centralized because we don't have to change it every 6 months
 **\<gingeropolous>** well, for me, the commodity hw PoW has an interesting thing in that scenario, right?
 **\<fluffypony>** ^^
 **\<needmoney90>** Switching the PoW at the same time as making consensus changes is basically forcing compulsory adoption of those changes, it centralizes everything with the devs
 **\<dEBRUYNE>** RandomX envisions to be an algorithm which can sustain ASIC resistance for a long time
-**\<moneromooo>** You're guessing as much as we did before.
+**\<byterubmooo>** You're guessing as much as we did before.
 **\<needmoney90>** I've been thinking about this for a bit now
 **\<fluffypony>** gingeropolous: there is no such thing
 **\<ArticMine>** There is a good change it will lead to ASIC co existence rather than domination
 **\<gingeropolous>** if we supposedly had some massive hr gain and we're locked into randomx, someone could buy a bunch of server time etc.
-**\<fluffypony>** any "commodity hardware PoW" will cease to be "mostly commodity hardware" within short order if Monero continues to become increasingly valuable. it's a battle that is already lost, give it up.
+**\<fluffypony>** any "commodity hardware PoW" will cease to be "mostly commodity hardware" within short order if ByteRub continues to become increasingly valuable. it's a battle that is already lost, give it up.
 **\<gingeropolous>** if its gets to that situation in an asic dominated networ, what then?
 **\<dEBRUYNE>** ArticMine: Depends on what kind of efficiency gain they get though
 **\<ArticMine>** That is the fundamental key